 PHA actively supports resident engagement in all facets of PHA operations.
 The elected resident leaders who represent PHA residents meet regularly with PHA staff to review and discuss planned initiatives, identify and resolve issues, and explore new opportunities for collaboration.
 In addition to the presence of two resident leaders who sit on PHA's Board of Commissioners, resident leaders meet in advance of every PHA Board meeting to review and discuss proposed Board actions.
-Resident leaders also generally meet on a monthly timetable with PHA staff for "Resident Roundtable" discussions and presentations.
-In response to COVID-19, PHA has implemented virtual meetings to ensure that all of these opportunities for resident input continue even without in-person meetings.
-PHA's Strategic Plan supports meaningful engagement with PHA residents by expanding opportunities to solicit feedback, listen to resident input, and have constructive dialogues at the early stages of planned initiatives in order to improve the flow of information, share ideas, and provide greater opportunity for input before plans are solidified.
+Resident leaders also meet on a generally monthly timetable with PHA staff for "Resident Roundtable" discussions and presentations.
+PHA's Strategic Plan supports meaningful engagement with PHA residents by expanding opportunities to solicit feedback, listen to, and have constructive dialogues at the early stages of planned initiatives in order to improve the flow of information, share ideas, and provide greater opportunity for input before plans are solidified.